Sir Benjamin D'Urban, for whom the city Durban was named, assumes office as Governor of the Cape of Good Hope

 In 1842, D'Urban was appointed as the commander of the British forces in British North America (Canada), and remained in this position until his death in 1849.

-- Sir Benjamin D'Urban from Encyclopedia Britannica [online] Available at: britannica.com [Accessed 11 January 2010]
+- The Editors of Encyclopaedia Britannica, Sir Benjamin D'Urban, from Encyclopedia Britannica, [online], Available at britannica.com [Accessed: 11 January 2010]

-- Durban - History of the City [online] Available at: southafrica-travel.net Accessed 11 January 2010]
+- southafrica-travel.net, Durban - History of the City from southafrica-travel.net, [online], Available at southafrica-travel.net [Accessed: 11 January 2010]